 Do I need a visa to travel to Italy?

 If you are a student and plan to spend more than 90 days, your school or institution will help you get the visa or proper documentation.
-If you want to come of other reasons, more than 90 days and need to apply for a visa, the information is outlined on the Visa for Italy website.
-They reserve the right to deny your visa so it’s best not to plan or book travel until receiving the confirmation that your visa was approved.
+If you want to come of other reasons, more than 90 days and need to apply for a visa.
+You will find The information on the Visa for Italy website.
+They reserve the right to deny your visa.
+So it’s best not to plan or book travel until receiving the confirmation of your visa.
 If you have any questions or concerns, you should contact your closest Italian embassy.
 It is not worth the risk, do this procedure properly and with plenty of time.
 If you are denied entry upon arrival because you do not have proper documentation, at your own expense, you will be sent out of the Schengen area.